Gluten Free Macaroon Crust Cheesecake

 Because cheesecake contains so much dairy, it will curdle and turn grainy when it’s cooked too quickly.
 Baking in water bath guarantees that the cheesecake itself will not be subjected to temperatures higher than boiling point, 212 °F, no matter how hot the oven gets, because the water will turn to steam and evaporate when it exceeds this temperature.
 By maintaining an even temperature around the outside of the pan, the cheesecake will cook evenly, instead of the outside cooking faster than the inside.

-Here’s the best advice I can give you for this cheesecake: wrap in more layers of foil than you think you need.
+Don’t have a 10″ cake pan to hold the springform pan?
+Then just wrap the springform pan in more layers of foil than you think you need.
 Two layers?
 Not enough.
 Three.
 Four is better!
 We want a leakproof seal so no water gets in and makes the crust all soggy!

 How to Swirl Cheesecake Batter

-As far as the cheesecake itself, I like a simple vanilla and chocolate marble swirl.
+Regarding the cheesecake itself, I like a simple vanilla and chocolate marble swirl.
 Here’s the thing with swirled cheesecakes, though.
 Adding chocolate to the vanilla batter means it has a really different density.

 It’s hard to actually swirl.
 So what usually winds up happening is a layer separation — vanilla on the bottom, chocolate on top.
 That’s all fine and dandy, but I really wanted the flavors to mix.